+20.1.
 The Repository Method

 It's often useful to allow multiple programmers working on a project to build software from source files and/or derived files that are stored in a centrally-accessible repository, a directory copy of the source code tree.
-(Note that this is not the sort of repository maintained by a source code management system like BitKeeper, CVS, or Subversion.
-For information about using SCons with these systems, see the section, "Fetching Files From Source Code Management Systems," below.)
+(Note that this is not the sort of repository maintained by a source code management system like BitKeeper, CVS, or Subversion.)
 You use the Repository method to tell SCons to search one or more central code repositories (in order) for any source files and derived files that are not present in the local build tree: